 Yoga is the perfect opportunity to be curious about who you are. ~ Jason Crandell

 Since ancient times, yoga has been compared to a tree with different branches.
 These branches epitomize a unique aspect of life.
 However, these branches go beyond the physical practice of yoga postures and breathing techniques.
 Most people are acquainted with asanas and pranayamas and assume it is all about that.
-But within the realm of these branches, yoga extends beyond the obvious.
+But within the realm of these 5 branches of yoga extends beyond the obvious.

 Five Traditional Branches of Yoga

 Hatha, which is the branch that deals with postures and breath control, is just one of the five branches.
 Yoga, as a whole, goes beyond the physical practice and encompasses the spiritual growth of an individual.
-It helps us harmonize ourselves with universal consciousness.
+The five branches of yoga help us harmonize ourselves with universal consciousness.
 As we expand our being, we come closer to our true selves.
 Spiritual development results from an integration of the mind, body, and soul while we advance in our practice.

 The other 5 branches of yoga are known as: